 It can be stressful as well as hard work looking after someone, even when you love them.
 And it can make it harder to keep up with things at school or to find time for yourself to relax, have fun or see your friends.

 Islington Carers Hub works with young adult carers age 18 – 25.
-We also work in partnership with Family Action Islington with 17 year olds who are in transition between services.
-Please see our Services section for more information.
+We also work in partnership with Family Action Islington to support 17-year-olds who are in transition between services.
+Browse our Services to see how we can support you.

-Family Action Islington support young carers up to their 18th birthday providing one-to-one support, groups and activities.
+Family Action Islington’s Young Carers Service support young carers up to their 18th birthday providing one-to-one support, group support and activities.

-You are also entitled to get help and support from the Council.
+You are also entitled to get help and support from Social Services.
 They will ask you what sort of support you would like to make your life and your caring role easier.
-You can contact social services directly – or ask someone from the Young Carers Project to sort this out for you.
-Don’t be afraid to ask – it is important to get the help you are entitled to!